What Temperature To Grill A Turkey

 For longer cooking times, you may need to add more fuel to your grill to maintain a steady temperature.
 When using a gas grill, keep a spare propane tank nearby to switch out if needed.
 For charcoal grills, have extra charcoal ready to add to the fire.

-See also How Long To Cook Chicken Legs On Grill
+See also How To Season Cast Iron Grill Grates

 When adding fuel, be mindful of any flare-ups that may occur.
 To avoid excessive charring or burning, use long-handled tongs to add charcoal or adjust the placement of the turkey.